Buzzy21/Homemade-Maze-Solver/README.md

 # Homemade-Maze-Solver
-- Code for a generic maze solver with a generic homemade DFS algorithm I made for fun.
+- Code for a generic maze solver with a generic homemade DFS algorithm.
+- THIS IS NOT PRACTICAL.
+I MADE THIS FOR FUN AND PRACTICE.

 # Note:
 - This is not a program that takes user input, this is JUST a generic maze-solving algorithm.
 The .exe file serves absolutely no purpose but to run the code on a sample maze.